 Captivating 3D Imagery Using Layered Resin & Acrylic Paints

 We live in extraordinary times.
-While we find ways to be safe and be well – we should also find ways to express and explore our passions.
+While we find ways to be safe and be well – we should also find ways to express and explore our passions - such as 3D resin painting.
 Silver linings may be found almost anywhere.
 And one of these is making the effort to expand our horizons - however and wherever we find them – and accepting the time given us as a gift and using it wisely to enhance mind, body & soul…

 We here at ProMarine Supplies have tried to be diligent and creative in introducing you, our Epoxy Pros, to new ideas that are innovative and inventive to stoke your passion in all things epoxy resin.
 Today’s column features a relatively new innovation in art resin – 3D Resin Painting.
 We’ll explain what it is, examine some techniques and explore some ideas – read on…